ibexa/documentation-user/docs/content_management/block_reference.md

 ## Form block

-Place a selected form from the content structure onto the Page.
+Place a selected form from the content structure onto the page.
 Integrate specific forms into your content to enhance client interaction.
 Completing the settings of the Form block requires at least one Form Content item created.